lucianorafael/reinvent-sessions/README.md

    ICS files will be written to the output directory (default `./sessions`).

-   *NOTE: Sessions that do not have scheduling details will be dumped to console*

 7. Import the `*.ics` files into the Calendar of your choice.